 - If we have a replacement team waiting, a $100 cancellation fee applies

 - If NO replacement team waiting, we refund 50% of your Slam fee.

 - If we have a replacement team waiting, we refund 50% of your Slam fee.

 - If NO replacement team waiting, there is NO refund.

 Junior Slam Series recognizes there may be extenuating and unforeseen circumstances.
 We reserve the right to consider cancellation requests on a case by case basis.
 Teams should plan carefully.
 Avoid double booking events on the circuit where qualification for one requires cancellation of a Slam.
 Leave space between events for rest and practice.

-Every member of the team must sign a waiver (athletes, or athlete’s parent/guardians and the coach).
+Every member of the team must review the full competition guidelines & sign a waiver (athletes, or athlete’s parent/guardians and the coach).
 Once every team member has signed, waivers can be scanned and emailed to email@example.com.
 Please email us ALL the signed waivers for every member of your team together under one email.
 Alternatively, you may sign the waivers and bring them to your first Slam.
 Teams will not be permitted to play without ALL the athletes and coach signing and submitting this waiver.